Alaska Department of Fish and Game

 A refund is not permitted.
 It is part of the draw permit process.

-Changes can be made to your application prior to the end of the extended application period December 17, 5:00 pm, 2013.
+Changes can be made to your application prior to the end of the application period.
 Changes must be made in writing and signed by the applicant.
 Completed change request forms can be submitted by mail, fax or email (see form for addresses).
 Please contact your local ADF&G office to request a form.

 Results from the drawing hunt supplement will be announced the third Friday in February each year.
 A list of winners (who applied during the November–December application period) will be posted on this website.
 Successful applicants will receive either their permit or a letter from the area biologist.
 Only successful applicants will be notified.
 It is the responsibility of the hunter to contact their guide if they are a permit winner.